 While your 16-month-old is keeping you on your toes, they continue to grow and make developmental leaps and bounds.

 16-month-old weight and height

 How much should a 16-month-old weigh and measure?
 According to the World Health organization, the median weight of a 16-month-old is 21.6 pounds for girls and 23.2 pounds for boys.
 The median height is 30.9 inches for girls and 31.6 inches for boys.

 • Walking.
 Most 16-month-olds are walking well, which is the lead-up to next steps: climbing, running, walking backward and dancing to music.

 • Speech.
 About half of toddlers at this age are saying at least three words, and some especially chatty tots are uttering 15 words or more.

 • Potty Training.
-You can continue to "talk up" the potty and what people do in there—but no pressure to potty train just yet.
+You can continue to "talk up" the potty and what people do there—but no pressure to potty train just yet.
 Your tot may start to notice it or even ask to sit on a potty chair.
-But it's okay if she's not really interested just yet.
+But it's okay if they’re not really interested just yet.
 One medical study suggests beginning between 27 and 32 months is ideal.

 Your 16-month-old may be exhibiting some challenging and boundary-pushing behaviors.
 Tap below for advice on dealing with:

 How can you discipline a 16-month-old?